Asafb26/TweetMe/README.md

 # TweetMe
-"TweetMe" Is a 3rd party framework for Tweeter communication using RESTfull architecture
+# "TweetMe" Is a 3rd party framework for Tweeter communication using REST architecture over Node.js

+## Usage: